Brief Bio

 I received my Ph.D., S.M. and S.B. degrees from the Department of Electrical Engineering and Computer Science at the Massachusetts Institute of Technology.
 There I was a member of the Computation Structures Group within the Laboratory of Computer Science (now combined with the former Artificial Intelligence Laboratory to form CSAIL.)
 My Ph.D. advisors were Professor Arvind and Dr. Larry Rudolph.
 My research interests at MIT were parallel computer architecture, computer architecture, simulation, parallel run-time systems and compilers.
 I was an architect of the StarT-Voyager machine as well as the StarT-NG machine.
 I am a research affilate of CSAIL.

 After completing my Ph.D. and before coming to UT, I was a system architect at Avici Systems, a company that designs high-end, scalable core routers.
 Our routers are extremely scalable, capable of Terabit front panel capacities, and are extremely reliable.
-They make up AT&T's core backbone network.
+They mad3 up AT&T's core backbone network for seven years.
 I worked in the system architecture team that was responsible for overall system architecture, component architecture and software architecture.
 I lead all of Avici's architectural simulation efforts, architected traffic managers and helped with switch fabric and network processor architecture.

 I was a member of the Board of Directors of Dharmacon, a company that produces siRNA and custom RNA oligos, until the company was acquired by Fisher Scientific in 2004.
 I developed the original database system that managed Dharmacon's operations from synthesis and quality assurance to quote generation, shipping/invoicing and customer service.